kunaltripathy/Dynamics365SSISPackages/README.md

 # DynamicsSSISPackages
-SSIS Packages for Integration with Dynamics 365
+This repository contains Sample  Starter SSIS Packages for Integration and data migration with Dynamics 365.

+For any details about the packages, refer : http://kunaltripathy.com